 Prisoner advocates also say that, despite the suggestions from the District Attorney’s Office, changing policies on who’s in jail and their conditions once incarcerated are more than just a progressive pipe dream.
 “We see great things happening across the country,” Dumas said.

 Other jurisdictions have taken steps to reduce jail populations during the outbreak.
 In Los Angeles County, daily arrest numbers have dropped from around 300 to around 60, with the jail population reduced by more than 600, The Los Angeles Times reported on March 16.
-New York City Mayor Bill de Blasio has said about 300 mostly elderly inmates will be released from the city’s Rikers Island jail amid the virus outbreak.
+New York City Mayor Bill de Blasio has said about 300 mostly elderly imprisoned people will be released from the city’s Rikers Island jail amid the virus outbreak.
 And in Chicago, the Cook County Sheriff’s Office “is doing everything in its power to release detainees who may be at great risk if they contract the virus,” the Chicago Sun-Times reported on March 17.

 “We’ve got cities around the country who are taking serious measures,” said Bunton.